radius-project/docs/docs/content/tutorials/tutorial-add-radius/index.md

 You will now add Radius to the Guestbook application's Kubernetes deployment manifests by making edits to the YAML files in the `deploy` directory.

-1. In each of the YAML files, add the `annotations` property to `metadata`, and then add the `rad.app/enabled: 'true'` annotation.
+1. In each of the YAML files that contain a manifest for `Kind: Deployment`, add the `annotations` property to `metadata`, and then add the `rad.app/enabled: 'true'` annotation.
 Note that the `'true'` must be surrounded in quotes.

    ```yaml
    ...